-Find the current Annual Health and Medical Record by visiting www.scouting.org/health-and-safety/ahmr.
+Find the current Annual Health and Medical Record by using this QR code or by visiting www.scouting.org/health-and-safety/ahmr.

 The Scouting adventure, camping trips, high-adventure excursions, and having fun are important to everyone in Scouting—and so are your safety and well-being.
 Completing the Annual Health and Medical Record is the first step in making sure you have a great Scouting experience.
 So what do you need?